-You can design a cover in eDesign using the cover template or have your CSA activate the cover designer for silkscreen covers.
-You can use the same eDesign tools you use on pages to create a custom cover design or use one of our cover designs or starter designs.
+You can design a litho cover in eDesign using the cover template.
+Use the same eDesign tools you use on pages to create a custom cover design or use one of our cover designs or starter designs.

 3. MEET WITH A COVER ARTIST